Floles/Baskets_with_Love/README.md

 My first side project (node with express and React) after maybe on ReactNative

-I'm focus on connected back and front (Node and React) with using the most of knowledges during the last 4 months.
+I'm focus on connected to back and front (Node and React) with using the most of knowledges during the last 4 months.